DannyDainton/newman-reporter-htmlextra/README.md

     reporters: 'htmlextra',
     reporter: {
         htmlextra: {
-            export: './htmlResults.html', // If not specified, the file will be written to `newman/` in the current working directory.
+            export: './<html file path>', // If not specified, the file will be written to `newman/` in the current working directory.
-            template: './lib/template-default.hbs' // optional, this will be picked up relative to the directory that Newman runs in.
-        }
+            template: '<template path>' // optional, the default template will be used if one is not specified }
     }
 }, function (err) {